Click on the videos below to learn more

 When severe pain or joint damage limit your daily activities, joint replacement may be your best option to get your life back.
 Replacing a joint can relieve pain and help you move and feel better.
 Most often, hip and knee joints are replaced, though other joints can be replaced as well.

-At the forefront of joint replacement solutions, our experienced orthopaedic surgeons evaluate conditions caused by arthritis, injuries, genetics and general wear-and-tear to determine the best course of treatment.
+At the forefront of joint replacement solutions, our experienced orthopedic surgeons evaluate conditions caused by arthritis, injuries, genetics and general wear-and-tear to determine the best course of treatment.
 After all types of treatment have been explored without success, including physical therapy and medications, surgery may be the answer.

 Common symptoms that joint replacement candidates may experience are severe joint pain, stiffness, limping, muscle weakness, limited motion, and swelling.